LipiFlow Dry Eye Treatment in Casper and Douglas, WY

 Is LipiFlow Safe?

 LipiFlow is used safely to relieve symptoms of MGD.
 This form of treatment has been approved by the FDA for use in the treatment of dry eye symptoms related to MGD.
-If you have any concerns about LipiFlow, we encourage you to ask our optometrist for more information.
+If you have any concerns about LipiFlow, we encourage you to ask one of our optometrists for more information.

 How Long Does It Take to Work?